mendozanmartin/WinHacks2020-SupplyMe/README.md

 # SupplyMe

-We realized that in this pandemic there was an extreme lack of resources (gloves, masks, etc.), and we wanted an app that would allow health care workers to see where covid cases are most prevalent.
+We realized that in the COVID-19 pandemic, there was an extreme lack of resources (gloves, masks, etc.).
+To combat this shortage, we created a web app that would allow health care workers to see where covid cases are most prevalent.

 <div align="center">